http://alliedhealth.ouhsc.edu/Prospective-Students/Academic-Programs/BS-in-Communication-Sciences-and-Disorders

 Program Description

-The University of Oklahoma Health Sciences Center offers undergraduate and graduate education in the areas of normal speech and hearing processes and their disorders.
+The University of Oklahoma Health Campus offers undergraduate and graduate education in the areas of normal speech and hearing processes and their disorders.
 The department’s academic programs are fully accredited by the Council on Academic Accreditation (CAA) of the American Speech-Language-Hearing Association and the National Council for Accreditation of Teacher Education.

 At the undergraduate level, the discipline emphasizes coursework in the normal communication process and an understanding of communication disorders.
 Advanced levels of education are directed toward learning communication assessment and treatment techniques for a wide variety of disorders, including aphasia, childhood speech disorders, voice loss following laryngectomy, cerebral palsy, cleft palate, language-learning disabilities, and hearing loss.
 Additionally, opportunities exist for student-faculty research at both the undergraduate and the graduate levels.